 Your audience is always discovering what they can appreciate

-From your audiences' perspective it is all just a big learning experience.
+From your perspective content is vital for helping people start to learn and discover more about how you can help, from your audiences' perspective it is all just a big learning experience.

-- Next, at the consideration phase, people learn from content that helps to solve their problems.
-In the consideration phase, you are starting to nurture towards a decision.
-Ensure that you have required content to meet each of their desired objectives.
-Consideration phase content includes everything that will potentially be on your customers' gap analysis.
-This is a good time to start helping with the important intangibles like trust, commitment and thought leadership.
-Consideration phase content examples include webinars, reports and case studies.
+Next in the consideration phase where you are starting to nurture your audience towards a decision.
+Share content that will potentially be on your customers' gap analysis.
+This is a good time to start helping with the important intangibles like trust, commitment and thought leadership with webinars, reports and case studies.

-- Finally, during the decision phase, people use content that helps them with making a choice about a proposed solution and in some cases, this content will be presented in person.
-During the decision phase, content should demonstrate your value.
-Decision phase content examples include personalised proposals, free, trial, demos and customer testimonials.
+Finally, during the decision phase, people use content that helps with making a choice about a proposed solution, and in some cases this content will be presented in-person.
+Content should demonstrate how you can add value.
+Content that can help people with making decisions include personalised proposals, free product trials, demos and customer testimonials.